kaythinks/KayRoute/README.md

 -- Run composer dump-autoload

+-- Create an index.php file

--- The library can be used this way for example;
+-- The library can be used this way for example by putting the code below in the index.php file and serving your in-built PHP server (php -S localhost:8000 );

     <?php